ranedk/tuts/elixir/elixirtuts/README.md

 Functional language, awesome concurrency => multi-core and multi-machines Bad with string manipulation
 As good as php/python in general efficiency
+In Elixir, when you call a function in a different module, you are actually sending values to a process

 iex -> elixir interactive mode (like python repl ipython)